adamcunnington/Bible/README.md

 ## Developing Translations
 Adding a translation to the codebase entails 3 tasks:
 1. Create a python package under `bible/translations/`
-2. Create the translation-specific metadata under `bible/translations/<translation>/data.json`
+2. Create the translation-specific metadata - typically `bible/translations/<translation>/data.json`
-3. Add the loading of the translation to `bible/__init__.py`
+3. Add a function that will load the translation to `bible/__init__.py`

 Each of these tasks will be explored in greater detail.
 It is useful to refer to bible/translations/esv/ as an existing example.

 ### 1. New Python Package
 A typical translation should consist of:
 ```
-bible/translations/<translation>/__init__.py - needed so the translation is a python package; can be empty
+bible/translations/<translation>/__init__.py - to organise the translation as a python package; can be empty
-bible/translations/<translation>/api.py - the file name is irrelevant but api.py is suggested for consistency
+bible/translations/<translation>/api.py - to hold the logic for the translation; the file name is irrelevant but api.py is suggested for consistency
-bible/translations/<translation>/enums.py - an optional file where custom enums can be defined
 ```

 In `api.py`, the `Translation`, `Book`, `Chapter`, `Verse`, `Passage` and `Character` classes from `bible.api` should be inherited and implementations should be provided for the `text()` and `audio()` methods.
 Typically, content for these will come from 3rd party API services.
+The *MixIn* class pattern is well suited.
 Optionally, extensions to the API can also be made.

 It is likely that additional environment variables will be required to accommodate API secrets and possibly additional python dependencies too.
 Therefore, it is expected that the following files in the root of the project may also need changing accordingly:
 - `Dockerfile`